 A complete, elevated customer experience

 All told, the Alexander Field – South Wood County Airport has seen over $10 million in airport improvements over a short period of time, welcoming pilots and guests into the heart of the Midwest with a safe, efficient and elevated customer experience.
 And, their renewed reputation is not going unnoticed; the planes keep coming: Gulfstream G450s, Citation Mustangs and CJ2s, Dassault Falcons, King Airs, Embraer Phenom 300s, Canadair Challengers and Gulfstream G IVs, to name a few.
-Private jets, turboprops, high wings, taildraggers and experimentals, whether you’re flying in for that $100 hamburger, a round of golf or a weekend at the cabin, Alexander Field is ready to accommodate and welcome you all.
+Private jets, turboprops, high wings, taildraggers and experimentals, whether you’re flying in for a round of golf or a weekend at the cabin, Alexander Field is ready to accommodate and welcome you all.